bennetimo/ghost-backup/README.md

 Where:

 `<your-data-container>` is either your Ghost blog container, or a separate data-only container holding your blog files.
-Basically, wheverever your blog content lives.
+Basically, wherever your blog content lives.

 That's it!
 This will create and run a container named 'ghost-backup' which will create a backup of your Ghost database and content files under /backups every day at 3am.